 • 2012-2017 System administrator for high performance computing

-Maintainance of a small computational cluster, experience in high performance computing, parallel computing (Matlab parallel computing toolbox) and CUDA parallel capabilities.
-Responsible for keeping shared computational infrastructure reliable and available for research work.
+Maintenance of a small computational cluster, experience in high performance computing, parallel computing (Matlab parallel computing toolbox) and CUDA parallel capabilities.
+Responsible for keeping shared computational infrastructure reliable and available for research work, balancing individual research needs with shared operational constraints.

 • 2011 Software consultant at Brown University (USA)

-Development, testing and installation a full virtual reality system at the cognitive neuroscience department of Brown University, Providence (RI), USA http://bit.ly/IoyXV2.
+Development, testing and installation of a full virtual reality system at the cognitive neuroscience department of Brown University, Providence (RI), USA http://bit.ly/IoyXV2.
 Delivered an end-to-end technical system in an international research setting, from implementation to testing and installation.
+The project required local autonomy, remote coordination, and a clean handover to researchers who would use the system after delivery.

 • 2010–2017 Scientific programmer at Istituto Italiano di Tecnologia

 Working as the main developer of the C++ and Matlab/Psychtoolbox codebase for cognitive neuroscience experiments at the CNCS@IIT research group.
 Expertise in big C++ projects development and maintenance as well as robust foundations in algorithms, numerical analysis, matrix computation and data structures.
-Acted as a technical reference point for shared experimental software, helping keep research code robust, maintainable, and useful across projects and collaborators.
+Acted as a technical reference point for shared experimental software, helping keep research code maintainable and useful across projects and collaborators.
+Much of the role was quiet leadership: stabilizing tools, clarifying requirements, and keeping scientific work from being blocked by fragile code.

 • 2008-2010 Research fellow on Machine learning and intelligent optimization